III. Content Strategy

 Videos to share within your post

 Share bi-weekly emails that recaps featured content on website and social media.
 Your emails will introduce any new products and offerings.

 Instagram is the leading social platform with the highest engagement.
 Over 70% of businesses use Instagram, so having a presence on this platform is almost essential.

 Social media is a powerful tool to create a direct conversation and feedback from your community.
 You can share and test your different brand tones in social media platforms and this should be updated regularly with engaging content.

 Instagram is a very visual experience.
 Creating original visual content will set yourself apart.
 In the "Basics of iPhone Photography" module, there is a step-by-step workflow on how to capture and edit photos to share on Instagram.

 Example Instagram Strategy: Create establishing visuals that introduce the launch of a brand or new offerings for the first 6-9 photos shared.
 Share visuals weekly that mirror the content on the website.
-Continue to share content from each content category weekly.
+You can continue to share content from each content category weekly.

-Audio book, Case Study, Courses, Infographic, Interview, Ebook, FAQ, Gif, Guide's, How-to's, Magazines, Mobile App, Podcast, Q&A's, Quotes, Reports, Research, Surveys, Testimonial, Webinars, Worksheets, Vlogs, and more.
+Audio books, Case Studies, Courses, Infographics, Interviews, Ebooks, FAQ, Gifs, Guides, How-tos, Magazines, Mobile App, Podcast, Q&As, Quotes, Reports, Research, Surveys, Testimonials, Webinars, Worksheets, Vlogs, and more.